fortenforge/e/_posts/2020-10-10-california-propositions.md

 Here's how I think about Prop 22: do you think a world with Uber, Lyft, and other app-based services is better or worse than a world without them?
 There's no middle ground here.
 The companies have made it abundantly clear that they can't operate in an environment where AB 5 is the law of the land.
 Uber and Lyft have already both threatened to [leave California](https://marketscale.com/industries/transportation/why-uber-lyft-threatened-to-leave-california-for-good/) before [backing down](https://www.nytimes.com/2020/08/20/technology/uber-lyft-california-shutdown.html) after an appeals court allowed them to continue classifying drivers as contractors until a trial proceeds.

 Ultimately, I think a world with Uber is better than one without.
-I'm voting yes on Prop 22.
+I'm voting yes on Prop 22. [↩](#prop-list)

 ## Proposition 23: Dialysis Clinic Regulation ❌

 The background here is a massive fight between dialysis companies and the Service Employees International Union United Healthcare Workers West (SEIU UHW West (what a mouthful)).
 For reasons passing understanding, the SEIU UHW West has decided that the best way to achieve their objectives is via a ballot proposition that imposes new regulations on dialysis clinics.

 They already tried once in 2018 with Prop 8; this is their second attempt.
 Although dialysis companies are [no saints](https://www.youtube.com/watch?v=yw_nqzVfxFQ&list=ULBgyqAD5Z6_A&index=203), as far as I can tell this proposition is bad on the merits.
-It would increase costs for patients, while not really providing any needed protections.
+It would increase costs for patients, while not really providing any needed protections. [↩](#prop-list)

 ## Proposition 24: Consumer Data Privacy ❌